 - Doctors cannot remove the tumor through surgery.

-- After surgery there is still cancer large enough to be seen without a microscope.
+- After surgery, there is still cancer large enough to see without a microscope.

 - The cancer has spread to lymph nodes near the tumor.

 Stage 4: The cancer has spread to other parts of the body.